scrapy-plugins/scrapy-zyte-api/README.rst

     REQUEST_FINGERPRINTER_CLASS = "scrapy_zyte_api.ScrapyZyteAPIRequestFingerprinter"
     TWISTED_REACTOR = "twisted.internet.asyncioreactor.AsyncioSelectorReactor"

-By default, if the addon is not enabled, scrapy-zyte-api doesn't change the spider behavior.
+By default, if the add-on is not enabled, scrapy-zyte-api doesn't change the spider behavior.
 To switch your spider to use Zyte API for all requests, set the following option: